 DegreeSuccessful students are awarded a Master's of Science in Business and Economics 240 ECTS credits.

 The degree certificate will also state the student's choice of one of the following specialisations: Accounting and Control, Marketing, Service Management, or Economics.

-After consultation with the programme director, students can leave after three years with a Bachelor's degree, if they wish.
+After consultation with the programme leader, students can leave after three years with a Bachelor's degree, if they wish.